 Ocean Shores, WA 98569

 Monthly Silent Auction

-A Monthly Silent Auction will be held on North Beach PAWS Auction page; the first week of each month April through October.
+A Monthly Silent Auction will be held on North Beach PAWS Auction page; for one week beginning on the the first Monday of each month.

 A variety of items will be featured each month including Gift Certificates, Car Washes, Service Certificates, Purses, Food and Drink Baskets, Gift Baskets, Quilts, Antiques, Weekend lodging at Local Resorts, Restaurant Dining, Paintings by local Artists, Sculptures and more!
 Photos of auction items will be posted on the North Beach PAWS Facebook Auction page; bids will be placed by using the comments section.